 The employment market has changed dramatically since late last year.
 According to Engineers Australia data, there’s still a shortage of 25,000-plus engineers nationwide.
 However, this could be a best case scenario and engineering companies are still seeking specific, complex skills.
 Finding the ‘best fit’ remains challenging for employers and candidates alike.

-Job-seeking graduates need to understand as much about a company's macro (greater business) and micro (internal graduate recruitment) environment as possible.
+I’m hearing remarks like this more often.
+Job-seeking graduates need to understand as much about a company’s macro (greater business) and micro (internal graduate recruitment) environment as possible.
 It helps them maximise their opportunities and stay ahead in a competitive climate.

 Candidates who can confidently demonstrate strong industry knowledge and who understand the recruitment process will continue to stand out.